It's true: Trump really is looking at buying Greenland

 RELATED: Greenland to Trump: Thanks, but we're not for sale

-The U.S. military has operated for decades from Thule Air Base in Greenland.
+The U.S. military has operated for decades from Thule Air Base in Greenland, which is situated between the Atlantic and Arctic oceans.
 The northern-most U.S. base is part of the military's global network of radars and other sensors to provide ballistic missile warning and space surveillance.

+"Strategically it's interesting and we'd be interested, but we'll talk to them a little bit.
+It's not No. 1 on the burner, I can tell you that," the president said.

+Trump, who made a fortune in the New York real estate market and owns or licenses properties around the world, appeared to cast the idea from the perspective of a developer.

+"Essentially, it's a large real estate deal.
+A lot of things can be done.
+It's hurting Denmark very badly, because they're losing almost $700 million a year carrying it.
+So they carry it at a great loss," he said.

+White House economic adviser Larry Kudlow, appearing on "Fox News Sunday," said Greenland is "a strategic place" with "a lot of valuable minerals."

-Trump is scheduled to visit Denmark in September as part of a previously announced Europe trip.
+Trump is expected to visit Denmark in September as part of a trip to Europe.

 Facts about Greenland